circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 All images add a `circleci` user as a system user.

 **Note:**
-The images below are based on the **most current** upstream images for their respective languages.
+The images below are based on the most recently built upstream images for their respective languages.
 Because the latest images are more likely to change, it is [best practice](#best-practices) to use a more specific tag.